cnguyenm/Pygame/README.md

 # Pygame
-simple game with Python and Pygame
+simple games with Python and Pygame